ronnytorresmtz/vue.2.5-laravel5.5/README.md

 # Vue 2.5 Laravel 5.5

 ## Client Directory
-This template was created based on the vue-cli and vue init webpack packages. (git repository: vuejs-templates/webpack)
+This template was created based on the vue-cli and vue init webpack packages. (vuejs-templates/webpack)

 Additional packages installed
 - vuex